erikpaasonen/msm/README.md

 sudo make systemd-install
 ```

-For multi-user setups where multiple people manage their own servers, see [PERMISSIONS.markdown](PERMISSIONS.markdown)
+For multi-user setups where multiple people manage their own servers, see [PERMISSIONS.md](PERMISSIONS.md)

 ### Verify Installation